 Seniors receive privileges during the school year.
 Leaving the campus early and Sr. dress down for college acceptance are privileges for seniors only.
+College Acceptance Dress down does not begin until October 1st.

 Parents must sign a permission slip allowing a senior to leave campus when classes are completed.
 These privileges can be revoked at any time if the student does not adhere to the code of conduct.
 Any OSS violation will revoke senior privileges.